 We’ve covered in past blog posts how complicated and manual data entry is a hindrance to productivity and profit.
 Having to take the time to collect basic information like log calls jams up the process, keeping your sales reps buried in red tape.
 Studies have shown that a good CRM experience makes for a faster learning curve and makes it easier to onboard new sales representatives.
 A positive experience with the CRM can accelerate time to value by 40 percent.

 The Base Difference: We embrace automation throughout the sales pipeline.

 Base’s CRM can automatically log sales activities (and that doesn’t cost extra because that is the whole point of a CRM).
 For example, you can sync Base with your email (and even send emails directly from our CRM) to cut out the need for a BCC.
 Our CRM also automatically pulls all past communication, matching it with your contacts.

 Even if you fire off a quick email from your iPhone, that information is automatically stored within the CRM.
-Meta data from calls and emails are easily stored and catalogued for quick recall.
+Metadata from calls and emails are easily stored and cataloged for quick recall.
 In fact, Base’s CRM captures 30X more data than other popular CRMs, enabling your company to make smart decisions based on accurate insights.

 Poor Structure and Organization

 The question every sales rep hates to hear: why did you lose this deal?